knives-knife/Virtual-Pantry-App/README.md

   and "ABCDEFGHI" as the household code.
-These should be automatically input to the text fields when the Log In screen is started until the project is finished After logging in, the dashboard will be shown
+These should be automatically input to the text fields when the Log In screen is started until the project is finished After logging in, the dashboard will be shown.

+# Information
 ## **DashboardGUI**
    - The DashboardGUI has a bottom banner that allows the user to navigate to other pages.
      - The Fridge button navigates the user to the FridgeGUI